BadMagic100/ModTerminal/README.md

 ## Developers

 Developers can add their own commands to the terminal.
 Note that if you don't need parameters, it's usually better to use a DebugMod keybind.
 To add a command, simply call `CommandTable.RegisterCommand`.
+You may also use `CommandTable.RegisterGroup` to create groups of commands.
-This mod uses its own API; there are several usage examples [here](https://github.com/BadMagic100/ModTerminal/blob/4b7dcbacc9553b3b5549f66e1fcbe0bdbbb02f57/ModTerminal/ModTerminal.cs#L50-L60).
+This mod uses its own API; there are several usage examples [here](https://github.com/BadMagic100/ModTerminal/blob/master/ModTerminal/ModTerminal.cs).

 You can add documentation to your command by using the `[HelpDocumentation]` attribute.
 This attribute can be applied to both methods and parameters.
 Documentation about the name and type of parameters is inferred automatically; any provided documentation serves only as additional description.

+You can convert non-standard parameters using the `[ParameterConverter]` attribute.
+This attribute is applied to parameters to control how values are converted.

+Command methods can take a Command instance as their first parameter to access metadata about themselves and their current execution.
+This is particularly pertinent for long-running commands, which may use `AsyncCommand` in tandem with the command's execution context to report progress and completion without blocking the UI thread and freezing the game.